Septal Perforation: Causes, Repair, and Recovery

 It should be noted that the success rate of septal perforation repair surgeries is lower than many other types of surgery.
 The success of this surgery is not only impacted by the severity of the perforation, but also on what caused it.

 “A perforation induced from an inflammatory disorder or from severe exposure to chemicals or trauma with subsequent scarring and decrease in blood supply will have a higher chance for failure despite surgery,” says Dr. Matthew E. Jung a New Jersey otolaryngologist.
 “In general, smaller perforations have a high success rate around 90%, and 70 to 80% with larger perforations.”

 After treatment your doctor will most likely instruct you to rinse your nose several times a day with a saline solution; your doctor will provide you with instructions on how to use the solution.
 You should expect to experience some drainage following septal perforation surgery, and you may need to visit your doctor to have your nose cleaned a few times.

 During your septal perforation repair recovery, avoid blowing your nose, as well as vigorous exercise and bending over.
-Also be careful to avoid injuring your nose during exercise and other activities.
+Also, be careful to avoid injuring your nose during recovery.

-For this reason it is very important that you locate a surgeon with the appropriate training, skill and experience.
-In this case that means either a board certified plastic surgeon, facial plastic surgeon or otolaryngologist who specializes in nasal surgeries.
-And be sure to follow all of you surgeon’s instructions very closely for a successful result.
+It is very important that you locate a surgeon with the appropriate training, skill, and experience.
+Either a board-certified plastic surgeon, facial plastic surgeon or otolaryngologist who specializes in nasal surgeries are ideal choices.
+Be sure to follow all of you surgeon’s instructions very closely for the best possible results.